Symmetry Matters: Auditing and Symmetrizing 3D Generative Models: Related Works

-More recently, diffusion-based approaches have been proposed.
+More recent work has extended these ideas to diffusion-based generative frameworks.
 For instance, SymmCD \cite{levy_SymmCDSymmetryPreservingCrystal_2024} encodes crystallographic symmetries within the generative process, while WyckoffDiff \cite{kelvinius_WyckoffDiffGenerativeDiffusion_2025} introduces symmetry-aware Wyckoff representations.
-Following these advances, Lu et al. \cite{lu_StructurePreservingDiffusion_2025} introduces structure-preserving diffusion processes, a family of diffusion processes for learning distributions that possess additional structure, such as group symmetries, by developing theoretical conditions under which the diffusion transition steps preserve said symmetry.
-Finally, Liang \cite{liang_SymmetryAllYou_2025} further explores how pre-trained DDPMs can operate with non-standard noise distributions to facilitate image generation on devices with limited computational power.
+Following these advances, \citeauthor{lu_StructurePreservingDiffusion_2025}~\cite{lu_StructurePreservingDiffusion_2025} introduce \emph{structure-preserving diffusion processes}, a family of diffusion processes for learning distributions that possess additional structure, such as group symmetries, by developing theoretical conditions under which the diffusion transition steps preserve said symmetry.
+Despite their relevance, these methods are still tailored to highly structured domains, particularly crystallographic and molecular generation, where the relevant symmetries are explicitly defined by physical or algebraic constraints.

+While these works focus on incorporating symmetry through architectural or training constraints, they do not explicitly analyze how symmetry is preserved under standard training setups.
+This leaves the symmetry behavior in existing generative pipelines largely unexplored, motivating a complementary analysis-based perspective.
+Our work complements symmetry-aware generation by auditing the behavior of state-of-the-art 3D generative models before proposing an architecture-agnostic remedy.